jonasjj/awesome-vhdl/README.md

 I've forked my favorite VHDL plugin to make it better.
 Save time by using this plugin to generate the initial project files for you!

+## What's new in version 1.3.0
+* Emacs-like stutter mode

 ## What's new in version 1.2.16 (November 2, 2023)
 * Fixing issues with auto indent after BEGIN, THEN, LOOP, IS, and WHEN statements
 * Fixing dedent that was not working after END keywords